RillingDev/ok/README.md

 ## Introduction

-Ok is an very small (380Bytes) utility library to validate forms that require more validation than what HTML5 supports.
+Ok is an very small (0.4kB) utility library to validate forms with more than what HTML5 supports.

 ## Usage